ccswbs/UoGd7-Training/FreqAQ.md

 The remediation team has many clients with different needs and so we have opted to create a solution that can adapt to as many clients needs as possible.
 The WYSIWYG editor allows this.

-## 9. Why is there no map option?
+## 9. Why is there no map option? / How do I embed a Google Map into my website?

-You may add a map image to the location field.
-The remediation team has many clients with different needs and so we have opted to create a solution that can adapt to as many clients needs as possible.
+The option to embed a Google Map into your website is currently not availiable but will be in the future.
+Currently, we suggest that you provide an image of the map with alternative text.
+Allong with the image, we encourage you to provide alternative routs, close landmarks and other notable information to the user in the form of text to provide similar information for the non-visual users.

 ## 10. Does the news archive get generated automatically?